 You may have heard of children being born with holes in their hearts or kids born with “half a heart,” but did you know?
 These are all different types of congenital heart defects.
-A congenital heart defect happens when a baby is born with a problem in their heart structure.
+A congenital heart defect is a problem in the heart structure that some babies are born with.
 These defects can range from mild to severe.

 Most often, congenital heart defects develop during the early weeks of pregnancy.
 Some are known to be related to genetic disorders like Down syndrome, but unfortunately, the cause of most heart defects isn’t known.